How Options Analysis Suite Compares to Tradytics

 - Methodology documentation: Tradytics's methodology is partially documented but emphasizes UI accessibility, since the user can navigate the product without reading detailed methodology because the visual design carries most of the framing.
 OAS's methodology is published in detail because the platform's positioning is "open methodology over proprietary algorithms."
 Every metric, calibration step, and known limitation is written down.

 - Modeling layer: Tradytics doesn't include a calibrated multi-model pricing surface.
 OAS calibrates 17 models nightly and exposes the divergence between them, the per-strike model prices, and the implied volatility surfaces.
-Combining flow primitives with model context is the layered analytical view OAS adds.
+Combining the dealer-positioning surface and unusual-activity breadth screener with multi-model pricing context is the layered analytical view OAS adds (not options flow, which is not in the product).

 Pricing